shimoura/human-multi-area-model/README.md

 - `./docs`: documentation of the code
 - `./experiments`: contains python scripts which set the model parameters for different simulation experiments
 - `./figures`: contains published figures
+- `./misc/experiments`: contains few other experiments used to generate the supplementary figures
 - `./mplstyles`: contains matplotlib style files used to create figures
 - `./out`: directory where the simulation output is stored
 - `./python`: main directory with python scripts to run the network simulation
+- `./simulated_data`: simulated data generated from scaling experiments

 Brief description of the main files in `./python` directory:
 - `network.py`: python class that gathers and prepares all data for setting up the NEST simulation